GameBoyCymru/gps-ml-activity-prediction/README.md

 2. Support Vector Machine (SVM)
 3. Gradient Boosting Classifier

 Additionally, GridSearch and CrossValidation techniques are applied to each of these algorithms to optimize their performance.
 A Long Short-Term Memory (LSTM) neural network is also implemented for activity prediction.
 For all algorithms, the accuracy is printed to the console, alongside the activity the algorithm has predicted for the file.
-Optionally, tabulate can be used to also display the prediction on a row by row basis all Machine Learning models.
+Optionally, Tabulate can be used to also display the prediction on a row by row basis all Machine Learning models.

 ## Project Structure